fieldtrip/website/workshop/madrid2019/tutorial_cleaning.md

 ### Interpolate bad channels for for specific segments

+Following de Cheveigne & Arzounian (2018) we are going to

+*3. detect and interpolate temporally-local channel-specific glitches,*

+Note we deliberately skip step *2. apply robust detrending to each channel,* for later because it is necessary to find first the pieces of data with artifacts and to exclude them.
+De Cheveigne & Arzounian detrending algorith has the possibility to exclude outliers so this is the main reason for us to change the order (check their *nt_detrend.m* function).
 We can make a selection of the segments in which one of the channels was bad.

     artpadding  = 0.1;
     begart      = artif.artfctdef.badchannel.artifact(:,1)-round(artpadding.*data.fsample);